toolleeo/cli-apps/README.md

 * [gita](https://github.com/nosarthur/gita) - A command-line tool to manage multiple git repos.
 * [Gitea](https://gitea.com/) - Single binary self-hosted Git service.
 * [gitlab-cli](https://github.com/vishwanatharondekar/gitlab-cli) - Create GitLab merge requests.
+* [gitnr](https://github.com/reemus-dev/gitnr) - Create .gitignore files using one or more templates from TopTal, GitHub or your own collection.
 * [gitsummary](https://github.com/glenreesor/gitsummary) - A better git status taht lists stashes, file statuses, branch list, all nicely formatted with color.
 * [GitUI](https://github.com/extrawurst/gitui) - The comfort of a git GUI but right in your terminal, with keyboard only control, scalable UI, and features all the necessary operations of git.
 * [grv](https://github.com/rgburke/grv) - Git Repository Viewer - A terminal based interface for viewing Git repositories.
 It allows refs, commits and diffs to be viewed, searched and filtered.